lucalves/ios-learning-resources/README.md

-# ios-learning-resources 📙
+# ios-learning-resources 🐦

-To contribute to this repository, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+List of resources to learn ios development.

 ## Websites